gouthamk16/MachineLearning/Image To Text (OCR)/README.md

-# GK Image to Text Web App
+# Image to Text Web App by Goutham

-**GK Image to Text** is a web application that allows users to upload images and convert them into text using Optical Character Recognition (OCR).
+**Image to Text** is a web application that allows users to upload images and convert them into text using Optical Character Recognition (OCR).
 The converted text can be copied for further use.

 ## Features